Rado0z/Rado0z.github.io/_posts/2020-02-22-Super_lottery.md

 ```

-and after i run it got the reslut
+and after i run it got the result

 ```
 ['22-90-10-28-89-59-35-10-06-92', '21-57-14-02-01-10-83-75-31-35', '87-64-43-17-88-19-02-95-92-90']